 Bachelor of Science in Physical Therapy, Daemen College

 Dry needling effects on peripheral and central sensitization

 Clinical Reasoning in PT professional and post professional education

-Dr. Joe Donnelly received his Doctor of Health Science Degree in Orthopaedic Physical Therapy from the University of Indianapolis, and his Master of Science in Orthopaedic Physical Therapy from the University of Pittsburgh, and his Bachelor of Science in Physical Therapy from Daemen College in Buffalo, NY.
+Dr. Joe Donnelly received his Doctor of Health Science in Orthopaedic Physical Therapy from the University of Indianapolis, his Master of Science in Orthopaedic Physical Therapy from the University of Pittsburgh and his Bachelor of Science in Physical Therapy from Daemen College in Buffalo, NY.

 He has more than 30 years of clinical experience in the area of orthopaedics and manual physical therapy.
 He has been a board-certified Clinical Specialist in Orthopaedic Physical Therapy (OCS) for more than 25 years and has worked in a variety of practice settings.

 Dr. Donnelly’s areas of interest in teaching include Musculoskeletal Dysfunction, Clinical Reasoning, Pain Sciences and Myofascial Pain and Dysfunction.
 He also lectures and teaches the skill of trigger point dry needling.
 His scholarship efforts are focused in the area of myofascial pain and dysfunction’s effect on movement impairments and dry needling.